miamiultras/optout/README.md

 ## Usage

 To run the project locally for the host or remotes, navigate to the appropriate directory and use the following command:

 ```
 npm start
 ```

 You can start the host and remotes separately.
 Changes in the remotes will be reflected in their components in the host at runtime through runtime linking.

-This will start the development server and you can view the application in your browser.

-This will start the development server and you can view the application in your browser.

 ## Contributing